-Rev. Carla Cain has just begun her ministry at Plymouth as a Designated Term Associate Minister (two years).
+Rev. Carla Cain began her ministry at Plymouth as a Designated Term Associate Minister (two years) in December 2019.
 Learn more about Carla here.

 The Rev. Hal Chorpenning,

 A few months ago, there was a writing prompt for a contest in The Christian Century, and it was to write on the topic of scars.
 And to be quite personal, I have a number of small scars across my abdomen from two laparoscopic surgeries related to my prostate cancer.
 They’re just little scars that you might not even notice…not the old type of postsurgical scar that shows a long, raised white line where a scalpel opened a patient up.

 I thought about writing about those little scars…but I didn’t, at least until now.
 The scars themselves are small, but the wounds left behind are fairly major, and the impacts of cancer treatment have been life-changing.

 Some wounds and ailments are quite visible to the casual observer: a missing limb or a pronounced limp or hacking cough might reveal an injury or illness.
 Those are tough, because they are right out in the open.
 People are likely to understand and be sympathetic about wounds they can see.
 But they also leave the onlooker wondering: What happened, or even what did they do to make that happen.
 One of the things I noticed when going through cancer treatment was my own awareness of the shame-and-blame game that some people do, especially around lung cancer: “Well, was he a smoker?” they ask.
 That is utterly beside the point, and makes it possible for the observer to feel judgment and pity, but not compassion.
 It also makes the observer feel safer about herself because she knows she isn’t a smoker…but it’s a false sense of security, since many lung cancers occur in people who have never smoked.